 What is the book club?

-We are currently about to begin reading: Truth and Conviction: Donald Marshall Jr. and the Mi'kmaw Quest for Justice by Dr. L Jane McMillan.
-This book was chosen for a few reasons: this book will facilitate continued discussions from a previous event we hosted watching two Indigenous Treaties documentaries (APTN Living Treaties Part 1 and Part 2, Martha Steigman & Sherry Pictou's In Defense of Our Treaties), this book has recently won the Atlantic Book Award for Scholarly Writing, as well as Dr. McMillan is one of our Co-PIs of the Atlantic-IMN!
+For the 2020-2021 academic year, we read: Truth and Conviction: Donald Marshall Jr. and the Mi'kmaw Quest for Justice by Dr. L Jane McMillan.
+This book was chosen for a few reasons: it will facilitate continued discussions from a previous event we hosted watching two Indigenous Treaties documentaries (APTN Living Treaties Part 1 and Part 2, Martha Steigman & Sherry Pictou's In Defense of Our Treaties), this book has recently won the Atlantic Book Award for Scholarly Writing, as well as Dr. McMillan is one of our Co-PIs of the Atlantic-IMN!